 That list, helps me feel justified in finding holidays exhausting.
-It is the same clock watching juggle of medications, feeds, lifting and toileting, but without the specialist equipment of home.
-Holidays may be exceptional and wonderful but they remain heavy, even with the help of my parents.
+It is the same clock-watching juggle of medications, feeds, lifting and toileting, but without the specialist equipment of home.
+Holidays may be exceptional and wonderful but they remain heavy, even with the help of others.

 Take our walk to the beach yesterday afternoon.

 The road from our cottage snakes down a hill to the scenic Portbradden.
 Our trek is rewarded with an idyllic bay containing the smallest chapel in Northern Ireland.
 Quaint white and blue stone cottages and a spectacular view of steep green hills sweeping down to a long golden sandy beach.
 It’s only a ten-minute walk each way and my eldest son screamed for the duration.
 He didn’t stop.
 There were tears, snot, shouting the works.
 (Here’s the pic without the noisy sound track!).